Jethro Tull (band): Progressive rock (1971–1976)

 In 1975 the band released Minstrel in the Gallery, an album in the style of 1971's Aqualung, which contrasted softer, acoustic guitar-based pieces with lengthier, more bombastic works reinforced by Barre's electric guitar.
 Written and recorded during Anderson's divorce from his first wife Jennie Franks, the album was characterised by a more introspective tone and received mixed reviews.

 By this point in their career, Jethro Tull had been awarded five RIAA gold records for sales of Stand Up (1969), Aqualung (1971), Thick as a Brick (1972), Living in the Past (1972), A Passion Play (1973), and would earn a sixth for Minstrel in the Gallery (1975).

 For the 1975 tour, Dee Palmer, who had long been the band's orchestral arranger, joined the band on stage on keyboards and synthesisers.
-In February 1975, Jethro Tull sold out five nights at the 20,000-seat Los Angeles Forum, prompting Melody Maker to run the headline "Jethro – Now The World's Biggest Band?"
+And in February 1975, Jethro Tull sold out five nights at the 20,000-seat Los Angeles Forum, prompting Melody Maker to run the headline "Jethro – Now The World's Biggest Band?"
 Bassist Hammond left the band after the tour and was replaced by John Glascock from flamenco-rock band Carmen, who had supported Tull on several dates on the War Child tour.

 Too Old to Rock 'n' Roll: Too Young to Die! was released in 1976.
 It is a concept album about the life of an ageing rocker.
 (On the Bursting Out live version of "Too Old to Rock 'n' Roll", released two years later, Anderson denies that the song is about himself.)
 Glascock made his first appearance as bassist with Tull on this album, and also contributed harmony and second vocals.
 Palmer continued as arranger, and appeared as a guest keyboard player on two songs.
 A television special was recorded showing the development of the album's concept in a live show, with the band dressed in tongue-in-cheek outfits, but was never officially released.

 On the 1976 tour, Jethro Tull became one of the first bands to use giant projection screens in the larger stadium shows.
 Too Old... did not sell as well as the other 1970s albums, but the 1976 compilation M.U. – The Best of Jethro Tull, achieved Platinum Album in US and Gold record in UK.